uark-photon-team-01/photon/README.md

 -----

 **Now terminate old processes and run the program (Section E)**

+Go back to the first Terminal and enter the following:

 1. cd ~/photon
 2. pkill -f "python3 main.py" 2>/dev/null || true